AnalyzePlatypus/razorux-eleventy-starter/README.md

 ### Other
 - [x] Auto-updating copyright year
+- [x] Open Graph image
+- [x] Favicons

 ## Getting Started

 1. Copy `.env.example`.
 Rename to `.env`, then fill out all values.
 2. Generate Favicons with https://realfavicongenerator.net.
 Place the files in `/public`
-3. Run fonts through https://google-webfonts-helper.herokuapp.com and add them to `/fonts`
+3. Run fonts through https://google-webfonts-helper.herokuapp.com and add them to `/fonts`.
+Then update `styles/tailwind.config.js` to use the new font.

 ## Other features